National Quality Forum: Consensus-based entity

 The endorsement process has historically taken 12 months to complete, but NQF streamlined its process in 2014, reducing the process to seven months.
-NQF-endorsed measures were preferred for use in federal programs like PCPI, but are being replaced because NCQA has claimed ownership and demands licensing for use of NQF measures.

 Programs

 NQF, under contract to the federal government, played a significant role in the creation of the national quality strategy.

 Under contract to the federal government, NQF convenes a consensus body to recommend measures for specific federal programs via the Measures Application Partnership.
-On February 8, 2023, CMS awarded Batelle Memorial Institute a $53m contract to procure the services of a consensus-based entity, necessary to support various duties pertaining to health care performance measurement, as required under Section 1890 of the Social Security Act.
+On February 8, 2023, CMS awarded Battelle Memorial Institute a $53 million contract to procure the services of a consensus-based entity, necessary to support various duties pertaining to health care performance measurement, as required under Section 1890 of the Social Security Act.
+As a result, the National Quality Forum is no longer the federal contractor responsible for endorsing measures, or recommending measures for use in federal programs.

 NQF is best known for its report on Serious Reportable Events (SREs or never events) in 2009.
 NQF created the term to refer to 28 preventable, serious, and unambiguous adverse events that should never occur in a healthcare setting.

 A 2006 report published in the American Journal of Medical Quality reviewed "facilitators and barriers" to implementing the National Quality Forum's recommended hospital practices.
 It identified executive support, administrative support and education and training as key factors, while "resistance to change" was the most difficult barrier to overcome.